PagerDuty/incident-response-docs/docs/after/post_mortem_template.md

 * _List anything you think we didn't do very well.
 The intent is that we should follow up on all points here to improve our processes._

 ## Action Items
 _Each action item should be in the form of a JIRA ticket, and each ticket should have the same set of two tags:  “sev1_YYYYMMDD” (such as sev1_20150911) and simply “sev1”.
-Include action items such as: (1) any fixes required to prevent the contributing factor in the future, (2) any preparedness tasks that could help mitigate the problem if it came up again, (3) remaining post-mortem steps, such as the internal email, as well as the status-page public post, (4) any improvements to our incident response process._
+Include action items such as: (1) any fixes required to prevent the contributing factor in the future, (2) any preparedness tasks that could help mitigate the problem if it came up again, (3) remaining postmortem steps, such as the internal email, as well as the status-page public post, (4) any improvements to our incident response process._

 ## Messaging

 ### Internal Email
 _This is a follow-up for employees.
-It should be sent out right after the post-mortem meeting is over.
+It should be sent out right after the postmortem meeting is over.
 It only needs a short paragraph summarizing the incident and a link to this wiki page._

-> Briefly summarize what happened and where the post-mortem page (this page) can be found.
+> Briefly summarize what happened and where the postmortem page (this page) can be found.

 ### External Message
 _This is what will be included on the status.pagerduty.com website regarding this incident.
 What are we telling customers, including an apology?
 (The apology should be genuine, not rote.)_